-The existing Spearville 1 wind generating facility being utilized for non-solar compliance was installed prior to passage of the RES rules and was justified and constructed as part of KCP&L's Comprehensive Energy Plan.
-Since this facility is already in place, the wind energy provided by this facility represents the least cost approach for achieving non-solar compliance for the 2015-2017 RES Compliance
+The existing Spearville 1 wind generating facility (Phase 1) being utilized for non-solar compliance was installed prior to passage of the RES rules and was justified and constructed as part of KCP&L's Comprehensive Energy Plan.
+An additional 48 MW of capacity (Phase 2) was constructed in 2010 [Spearville 2].
+Accordingly, the wind energy provided by this facility represents the least cost approach for achieving non-solar compliance for the 2016-2018 RES Compliance.

 In August 2011, a single wind generation RFP was issued to cover KCP&L and GMO non-solar requirements.
 An evaluation of the proposals received was conducted and resulted in execution of two separate 20-year PPAs.
-The first PPA was with Duke Energy Renewables for the Cimarron II wind facility, and the second with EDF Renewables for the 100 MW Spearville-3 wind facility.
+The first PPA was with Duke Energy Renewables and Sumitomo Corp for the Cimarron II wind facility, and the second with EDF Renewables for the 100 MW Spearville-3 wind facility.
 Additionally, KCP&L chose to execute two other 20-year PPAs, one with EDP Renewables for the Waverly wind facility and one with EDF Renewables for the Slate Creek wind facility.
+Note these wind contracts were entered into as a result of favorable economics and not directly attributable to RES compliance.
 These PPAs were entered into to take advantage of low-cost energy prices and will also be used to meet KCP&L non-solar RES requirements.